Fujifilm X-Pro1 vs X100S

 |Leica X Typ 113« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Leica X Typ 113|

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Fujifilm X100S?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Fujifilm X-Pro1: